Frequently Asked Questions

 You can register on the TA Orientation page.

-Please email Dr. Michelle L. Hardee, Program Manager, email@example.com for any changes or cancellations.
+To change your registration, return to the TA Orientation registration page and resubmit your registration in full – this will overwrite your pre-existing registration.
+Please email Dr. Michelle Hardee, Program Manager, email@example.com for any cancellations.
 Changes to registration dates must be made 48 hours prior to all TA Orientation events, to ensure availability of alternative dates.
-Remember, it is your responsibility to register for a different orientation date/time if you cancel your first attendance choice!

 The schedule for TA Orientation includes two 3-hour workshops: Workshop A, "Policies, Places and People," and Workshop B, "Teaching Tips and Techniques."
 Each workshop is offered on multiple days and multiple times for your convenience.
 For a listing of scheduled dates, times, and agenda, go to the TA Orientation webpage.

-Workshop B was designed from comment cards by previous TA/IAs who listed their most worrisome concern prior to teaching.
-We will discuss how to prepare for your teaching duties, how to establish the teacher-student relationship, managing your workload, grading objectively, dealing with classroom challenges; there will also be an interactive veteran TA panel allowing you the opportunity to ask specific questions not addressed in the TA Orientation Workshops.
+Workshop B was designed based on recommendations by previous GTA/GIAs who listed their most worrisome concern prior to teaching.
+You will learn tips on how to prepare for your teaching duties, how to establish the teacher-student relationship, managing your workload, grading objectively, responsibility-specific tips and recommendations (such as lab instructors or discussion leaders); there will also be an interactive veteran TA panels allowing you the opportunity to ask specific questions not addressed in the TA Orientation Workshops.

 Not at all.
 The two required workshops are offered on multiple days, at multiple times, for your convenience.
 You can take Workshop B one morning, then Workshop A the next afternoon, or both in one day, etc. – whatever fits your schedule best!

-No, you will not need to prepare anything, just bring a notebook, pen, and a pleasant attitude!
+No, you will not need to prepare anything, just have a notebook, pen, and a pleasant attitude!
 We recommend you consider TA Orientation as a great opportunity to network and meet your colleagues.